Amazon Enhanced Brand Content & A+ Content Merger

 EBC dashboard got a refurbishment and now it is much more user-friendly and looks quite similar to how A+ Content dashboard “used” to look in Vendor Central.
 All the A+ and EBC pages (submitted before the updates) can be viewed there and brands can filter their EBC / A+ page by language, content name, content type, content status or last modified date.

 However, there is still one difference here.
-EBC has two default modules i.e., logo and product description which is not there in A+ Content.
+Amazon Enhanced Brand Content has two default modules i.e., logo and product description which is not there in A+ Content.
 If Vendors want to add a product description or logo on the top of their page, they will have to take separate modules for that.
 And considering that brands can take only 5 modules per page, taking separate modules for logo and product description won’t be feasible.

 #3 Say Good Bye To Predefined Templates: